-YES, it would be awesome if you could drink a tea, or wrap yourself in plastic, and it would somehow magically make you lose weight or fat.
+YES, it would be awesome if you could drink tea or wrap yourself in plastic to magically lose fat.

-YES, it would be amazing if a 30-minute bootcamp class was enough to still allow you to eat junk food all day every day and not gain a pound.
+YES, it would be amazing if a 30-minute bootcamp class allowed you to eat junk food all day, every day, and not gain an ounce.

-YES, it would be amazing if you could take a magic pill that reversed the past decade of damage you’ve done to your body.
+YES, it would be amazing if you could take a magic pill that gave you the body you had 10 years ago.